jrushford/tnascert-deploy/README.md

-  The tool may be utilized as part of an ACME, Automated Certificate Management Environment to deploy new or renewal certficates to TrueNAS systems.
+  The tool may be utilized as part of an ACME, Automated Certificate Management Environment to deploy new or renewal certficates to TrueNAS systems, see the **sample-scripts** directory for examples.
 The command line usage is as follows:

   ```
   Usage: tnascert-deploy [-hv] [-c value] config_section ... config_section`